-PROPOSAL TO RATIFY THE APPOINTMENT OF PRICEWATER-HOUSECOOPERS LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM OF M&T BANK CORPORATION
+PROPOSAL TO RATIFY THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM OF M&T BANK CORPORATION

-On February 15, 2010, the Audit and Risk Committee appointed PricewaterhouseCoopers LLP, certified public accountants, as the independent registered public accounting firm of M&T Bank Corporation for the year 2010, a capacity in which it has served since 1984.
+On February 14, 2011, the Audit and Risk Committee appointed PricewaterhouseCoopers LLP, certified public accountants, as the independent registered public accounting firm of M&T Bank Corporation for the year 2011, a capacity in which it has served since 1984.

-Although stockholder approval of the appointment of the independent registered public accounting firm is not required by law, M&T Bank Corporation has determined that it is desirable to request that the stockholders ratify the Audit and Risk Committee's appointment of PricewaterhouseCoopers LLP as M&T Bank Corporation's independent registered public accounting firm for the year ending December 31, 2010.
-In the event the stockholders fail to ratify the appointment, the Audit and Risk Committee will reconsider this appointment and make such a determination as it believes to be in M&T Bank Corporation's and its stockholders' best interests.
-Even if the appointment is ratified, the Audit and Risk Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit and Risk Committee determines that such a change would be in M&T Bank Corporation's and its stockholders' best interests.
+Although shareholder approval of the appointment of the independent registered public accounting firm is not required by law, M&T Bank Corporation has determined that it is desirable to request that the shareholders ratify the Audit and Risk Committee's appointment of PricewaterhouseCoopers LLP as M&T Bank Corporation's independent registered public accounting firm for the year ending December 31, 2011.
+In the event the shareholders fail to ratify the appointment, the Audit and Risk Committee will reconsider this appointment and make such a determination as it believes to be in M&T Bank Corporation's and its shareholders' best interests.
+Even if the appointment is ratified, the Audit and Risk Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit and Risk Committee determines that such a change would be in M&T Bank Corporation's and its shareholders' best interests.

-Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting of Stockholders.
+Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting of Shareholders.
 The representatives may, if they wish, make a statement and, it is expected, will be available to respond to appropriate questions.

-Following is a summary of the fees billed to M&T Bank Corporation by Pricewaterhouse-Coopers LLP for professional services rendered during 2009 and 2008, which fees totaled \$2,456,158 and \$2,280,480, respectively, and are categorized in accordance with the SEC's rules as follows:
+Following is a summary of the fees billed to M&T Bank Corporation by PricewaterhouseCoopers LLP for professional services rendered during 2010 and 2009, which fees totaled \$3,480,430 and \$2,456,158, respectively, and are categorized in accordance with the SEC's rules as follows:

 Audit Fees.
-Fees billed by PricewaterhouseCoopers LLP for services rendered for the audit of M&T Bank Corporation's annual consolidated financial statements as of and for the years ended December 31, 2009 and 2008, for its review of M&T Bank Corporation's quarterly consolidated financial statements during 2009 and 2008, and for other audit and attest services in connection with statutory and regulatory filings as of and for the years ended December 31, 2009 and 2008, totaled \$1,929,157 and \$1,877,307, respectively.
+Fees billed by PricewaterhouseCoopers LLP for services rendered for the audit of M&T Bank Corporation's annual consolidated financial statements as of and for the years ended December 31, 2010 and 2009, for its review of M&T Bank Corporation's quarterly consolidated financial statements during 2010 and 2009, and for other audit and attest services in connection with statutory and regulatory filings as of and for the years ended December 31, 2010 and 2009, totaled \$2,478,300 and \$1,929,157, respectively.

 Audit-Related Fees.
-Fees billed by PricewaterhouseCoopers LLP for audit-related services, including audits of employee benefit plans and other attestation services that are not required by statute or regulation, rendered to M&T Bank Corporation totaled \$433,435 and \$236,800 for the years ended December 31, 2009 and 2008, respectively.
-Of the audit-related fees billed for the years ended December 31, 2009 and 2008, all services were pre-approved by the Audit and Risk Committee.
+Fees billed by PricewaterhouseCoopers LLP for audit-related services, including audits of employee benefit plans and other attest services that are not required by statute or regulation, rendered to M&T Bank Corporation totaled \$869,075 and \$433,435 for the years ended December 31, 2010 and 2009, respectively.
+Of the audit-related fees billed for the years ended December 31, 2010 and 2009, all services were pre-approved by the Audit and Risk Committee.

 Tax Fees.
-Fees billed by Pricewaterhouse-Coopers LLP for tax compliance, planning and consulting totaled \$91,250 and \$160,500 for the years ended December 31, 2009 and 2008, respectively.
-Of the tax fees billed for the years ended December 31, 2009 and 2008, all services were pre-approved by the Audit and Risk Committee.
+Fees billed by PricewaterhouseCoopers LLP for tax compliance, planning and consulting totaled \$124,150 and \$91,250 for the years ended December 31, 2010 and 2009, respectively.
+Of the tax fees billed for the years ended December 31, 2010 and 2009, all services were pre-approved by the Audit and Risk Committee.

 All Other Fees.
-PricewaterhouseCoopers LLP billed a total of \$2,316 and \$5,873 for research software licensing fees for the years ended December 31, 2009 and 2008, respectively.
-All fees billed in this category for the years ended December 31, 2009 and 2008 were pre-approved by the Audit and Risk Committee.
+PricewaterhouseCoopers LLP billed a total of \$8,905 and \$2,316 for research software licensing fees for the years ended December 31, 2010 and 2009, respectively.
+All fees billed in this category for the years ended December 31, 2010 and 2009 were pre-approved by the Audit and Risk Committee.